mkjuergens/selective-msms/README.md

 Code and data for **"When Should We Trust the Annotation?
 Selective Prediction for Molecular Structure Retrieval from Mass Spectra"**.

-Some annotations are easy calls.
-Others deserve a second look.
+When do we know if an annotation of an MS/MS mass spectrum is correct with high probability?
 This project studies how an MS/MS retrieval model can make that distinction: return confident molecular annotations and defer uncertain ones for further review.

 - **Paper:** [arXiv:2603.10950](https://arxiv.org/abs/2603.10950)
 - **Data and models:** [10.5281/zenodo.19108280](https://doi.org/10.5281/zenodo.19108280)